 8. Disney Boardwalk

-A budget friendly Disney day for my family always includes a visit to the Disney Boardwalk for some good old-fashioned Disney themed fun, plus these fabulous margaritas.
+A budget friendly Disney day for my family always includes a visit to the Disney Boardwalk for some good old-fashioned Disney themed fun!

 There are Disney resorts to visit, fun restaurants such as the ESPN Club, shops, nightlife, street performers and lots of carnival style foods and games.

 9. Don’t Buy A Hopper Pass

 Do you have any tips for visiting Disney on a budget so everyone can enjoy the magic more often?

 Make sure you don’t forget to grab your FREE packing/travel checklist so you can be well prepared for your next trip!